Development contributions are a fee payable on developments or subdivisions that generate additional demand on infrastructure and services.

 - The developer will be providing network infrastructure upgrades or reserves in agreement with Council; or

 - Credits exist in respect to an existing development on the site to be discontinued

 Assessing a development contribution

-Your project will be assessed at one of three stages (which ever comes first):
+Your project can be assessed at any of three stages: